Mamena2020/nodemi/README.md

    MEDIA_LOCAL_STORAGE_DIR_NAME=storage
 ```

-To save to `Firebase` storage, first create your `Service Account .json` on firebase <a href="https://console.firebase.google.com/">Firebase Console</a>, and download it to your project, then setup the .env file.
+To save to `Firebase` storage, first create your `Service Account .json` on firebase <a href="https://console.firebase.google.com/">Firebase Console</a>, and download and convert to `base64` string, then setup the .env file.

 ```
    MEDIA_STORAGE=firebase  # set to firebase
    FIREBASE_STORAGE_BUCKET=gs://xxxxxx.appspot.com  # your firebase storage bucket
-   FIREBASE_SERVICE_ACCOUNT=firebaseServiceAccount.json #  your firebase service account
+   FIREBASE_SERVICE_ACCOUNT_BASE64= # base64 string of your firebase service account .json
 ```

 - Get media